-Mayor Catherine Pugh Is Expected To Resign.
-So What’s Next?
+Catherine Pugh Resigned As Baltimore’s Mayor.
+So Now What?

-BALTIMORE (WJZ) — Baltimore Mayor Catherine Pugh is expected to resign Thursday afternoon, according to reports, but once she resigns what’s next for the mayor?
+BALTIMORE (WJZ) — Baltimore Mayor Catherine Pugh resigned Thursday afternoon, now what’s next for the former mayor?

+Pugh’s attorney Steve Silverman read a statement from the former mayor outside his office Thursday afternoon.

+The news comes after weeks of local and state leaders called for the 69-year-old mayor’s resignation after a scandal related to her ‘Healthy Holly’ children’s book series.
+Pugh has not made a public appearance for 24 days.

 Adam Ruther, a white-collar defense attorney in Baltimore, said he doesn’t believe she lost anything by waiting this long to make the decision.